being0/bol_kalah/README.md

 ## Solution

 To implement Kalah game, two REST APIs have been developed.
-The first end point creates the game and the second end point allows player to play the game.
+The first end point creates the game and the second end point allows players to move the game forward.

 <div id="heading-solution-1"/>